ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

   Everything runs on your existing systems, which you already trust and govern, and within your own security boundaries.
 - No deliberately inflated prices that are then "discounted" through negotiations.<br><br>

-There is no minimum number of mailboxes, only a minimum amount of EUR 210.00 net per invoice.
+There is no minimum number of mailboxes, only a minimum amount of 210.00 € net per invoice.

 Each mailbox in your environment for which you want to use an exclusive Benefactor Circle feature requires a license.
 This also applies to shared mailboxes.